YogeshBabyOP/Technical-Blogs/python.md

     print(s[0:len(b)])   # output, Hello, World!
 (0 th index till the length of the string)

-`built-in slice() syntax`
+#### built-in slice() syntax

 slice(start index, end index, step count)

-start	Optional.
+start - Optional.
 An integer number specifying starting posiotion of slice.
 Default is 0

-end	    ending position of the slicing
+end - ending position of the slicing

-step	is is alos and Optional feild.
+step - is is alos and Optional feild.
 An integer number specifying the step of the slicing.
 1 step is default

-`Example`
+#### Example

 1.5 code